GrinonBarrett/Taksidos/Core Rules/3=Skills and Languages.md

 **• Wrestling**: The ability to manipulate another’s body using your own.

+**• Zoology**: A knowledge of creatures and their habitats.
+Also functions as a medicine skill for creatures of the associated type.
+This is actually a group of skills.
+There is one skill for each creature type except humanoids.

 -----

 | Language | Script | Regions | Notes |